allie-signet/miniserde/README.md

 *Prototype of a data structure serialization library with several opposite design goals from [Serde](https://serde.rs).*

+*small fork/patch version to use an arrayvec/arraystring for serialization*

 As a prototype, this library is not a production quality engineering artifact the way Serde is.
 At the same time, it is more than a proof of concept and should be totally usable for the range of use cases that it targets, which is